They say…

 Most people appreciate that different wines are best served at different temperatures – serving claret in an ice bucket or mulling your Muscadet is not the best way to impress at dinner parties.
 But when it comes to beer, whether it’s a well-aged Westvleteren Abt or Tesco Value Lager, there’s a tendency to simply bung it in the fridge with the rest of them.

-In Belgium they take a little more care – specialist beer pubs often boast several fridges set to different temperatures.
+In Belgium they take a little more care – specialist beer often boast several fridges set to different temperatures.
 While in Britain you might get a grudging “Serve Cool” on the label, in Belgium the temperature is usually specified in precise degrees, though not always reliably – sadly some Belgian brewers have also succumbed to chiller mania and increasingly recommend inappropriately cold temperatures.

 So what difference does temperature really make?
 Apply energy by heating something up and its molecules start buzzing around busily, bumping into other molecules and occasionally escaping.
 As a substance cools down, its molecules move more sluggishly, and are less likely to interact with their neighbours.
 When those molecules are what give a beer its odour and flavour, the warmer they are, the more energy they’ll have to bounce around the taste and smell receptors in your nose and mouth.